DarkStarQuantumLab/Adiabatic-QML/README.md

 For comparison, R^2 of the Sklearn Linear Regression on test data is 0.9913720355920954.

-# Example and Application
+# Examples and Application

+A getting started example on training the Adiabatic Linear Regression on the synthetic data is in [LinearRegression_on_SyntheticData](https://github.com/DarkStarQuantumLab/Adiabatic-QML/blob/main/tutorials/LinRegr_on_SyntheticData.ipynb).

-An example of the Adiabatic Linear Regression model application on the real medical data can be found in the [HearAxis repository](https://github.com/elenasuraeva/HeartAxis).
+An example of the Adiabatic Linear Regression model application on the real medical data can be found in the [HeartFailuresPrediction](https://github.com/DarkStarQuantumLab/Adiabatic-QML/blob/main/tutorials/HeartFailuresPrediction_RealDataSet.ipynb) and more details can be found in the [HearAxis repository](https://github.com/elenasuraeva/HeartAxis).
 The project aims at computing the mean electric axis of the heart on IBM quantum hardaware and making the heart axis prediction using the DWave Quantum Annealers.

 # Disclamer